geshan/geshan.github.com/posts/2022-07-22-run-worlds-370k-website-free.md

 - Misc
 cover: "/images/worlds-top-370k-website/01run-top-website-free.jpg"
 pagetitle: How I run one of the world’s top 370K websites for free
 description: Find out how I run one of the world's top 370K website for $0.
 Quick answer Cloudflare free plan, full details in the post.
 keywords: run world's top website for free, top website free

 ---
-Years back, being in the top 1 million websites worldwide was one of the gaols for this blog when I saw that on Alexa.com.
+Years back, being in the top 1 million websites worldwide was one of the goals for this blog when I saw that on Alexa.com.
 I am not sure when that milestone was hit, it looks like it was before [2019](https://web.archive.org/web/20190731210538/https://www.alexa.com/siteinfo/geshan.com.np) as per Web archive.

 Ok, I have said it, this blog you are reading is one of the top 370K websites in the world as per [Similarweb](https://i.ibb.co/RQpMvCk/Screen-Shot-2022-07-22-at-9-57-16-pm.png).
 In this post, I will peel the layers on how I run this blog absolutely free.
 Yes, you heard it right, this “popular” blog 😊 runs for exactly $0 a month and has no recurring operating cost whatsoever.
 Let's get into the details!